❉ We look back on the work of Arthur Freed, producer of the most outstanding musicals of MGM.

 Of the major Hollywood studios, Metro Goldwyn Mayer led the way in producing lavish, entertaining and inventive musicals, reaching a peak somewhere between the late ’40s and early ’50s.

-As the biggest of the four studios, MGM could command the biggest stars and most talented designers, choreographers and songwriters.
-One interesting things about the old studio system (each studio with its own ‘stock’ family) was that it was usually the producer, rather than the director, who created his own ‘brand’.
+As the largest of the four studios, MGM could command the biggest stars and most talented designers, choreographers and songwriters.
+One interesting things about the old studio system (each studio with its own ‘stock’ family of contracted artists) was that it was usually the producer, rather than the director, who created his own ‘brand’.
 MGM had many such easily identifiable producers during its golden age – notably Joe Pasternak (‘Hit The Deck’) and Jack Cummings (‘Seven Brides for Seven Brothers’), but to my mind the finest is Arthur Freed (1894 – 1973), whose name will always be associated with the classic MGM musical ‘Singin’ In The Rain’.

 Freed started out in Hollywood as a lyricist, contributing songs to the MGM films ‘The Broadway Melody’, ‘The Hollywood Revue of 1929’ (which included a song called Singin’ In The Rain) and ‘Broadway Melody of 1937’.
 The legendary ‘The Wizard Of Oz’ provided his big break in 1939 as associate producer, leading to a long and successful career as producer.
 Freed made the most of the exceptional skills of such directors as Vincent Minnelli (‘Meet Me In St. Louis’), developing the careers of Judy Garland, Cyd Charisse, and many more stars, and his collaborations with Gene Kelly and Stanley Donen – ‘Singin’ In The Rain’, ‘An American In Paris’ and ‘On The Town’ – remain up there as three of cinema’s finest creative achievements.
 The following films are not just amongst his finest work, but also some of the best examples of populist movie-making you will ever experience!